wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Usage
 - No working version verified yet.
+- When it works, it will run through "sudo ./Chat-Ubuntu-Gguf.sh" in terminal in the program folder.
+- the file "Chat-Ubuntu-Gguf.sh" is a Installer-Launcher, its already done mostly.

 ## DISCLAIMER:
 - Refer to License.Txt for terms covering usage, distribution, and modifications.